taliabahar/LMU-Projects/README.md

 # LMU Projects

 This repository houses the various projects and assignments I completed during my time at Loyola Marymount University.
+Some of these repositories might be private due to class requirements, if access is needed please contact me at <tbahar@lion.lmu.edu>.

 ## Courses